aab12345/thelounge-windows/README.md

 </h1>

 <h3 align="center">
-	A new easy installer for windows x64 bit
+	A new easy installer for windows
 </h3>

 <p align="center">